TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/GuidesXml.rst

 .. _settings-guides-project-links-example:

-Example: Project links for a third party extension
+Example: Project links for a third-party extension
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..  code-block:: xml